SAP-samples/cloud-extension-html5-sample/mission/connectivity/README.md

     * "URL" - URL of the Business Partner API that we have exposed in the SAP Cloud Connector =  https://\<virtual host\>:\<virtual port\>/sap/opu/odata/sap/API_BUSINESS_PARTNER
     * Proxy Type: "OnPremise"
     * Authentication: "Principal Propagation"
+    * Location ID: Optional field, you can use this field if you connect more than one cloud connectors to your account.
+See [Destination Configuration Help page](https://help.sap.com/viewer/6d3eac5a9e3144a7b43932a1078c7628/Cloud/en-US/0a2e5a45d5494ec08318ead2019d54db.html).

     Add the following properties by clicking on the "New Property" button: